Timothy-J-Warner/fluorescence-anisotropy-strain-modelling/README.md

 ## About The Project

-The project contains two scripts used to model the relationship between fluorescence anisotropy and true strain in polymer films containing fluorescent nanorods, for the publication "Effect of luminescent nanocrystal alignment on fluorescence anisotropy and light guiding in polymer films".
+The project contains two scripts used to model the relationship between fluorescence anisotropy and true strain in polymer films containing fluorescent elongated nanoplatelets, for the publication "Effect of luminescent nanocrystal alignment on fluorescence anisotropy and light guiding in polymer films".
 One is a script to model fluorescence anisotropy vs true strain data with an exponential model and the other models the same data with a series of linear models.
+\
+\
+Please cite "Effect of luminescent nanocrystal alignment on fluorescence anisotropy and light guiding in polymer films" when using this tool.

 ## Publication Details